computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

 - Given a high end server has around 144 GB memory, number of servers needed = 152.
 - **Sharding**
   - **Sharding based on words**
-    - Iterate through all words in a tweet and calculate hash to find which server it will be indexed.
+    - Iterate through all words in a tweet and calculate hash to find on which server it will be indexed.
     - To find all tweets containing a specific word we have to query only the server which contains this word.
     - Issues:
       - Can lead to hotspots, if a word becomes hot.